pR0Ps/ParticleStorm/README.md

 Compiling
 ---------

+This project has been tested using Qt 5.10.1

-1. Install the Qt SDK v1.2 from <http://qt.nokia.com/downloads> (or via your preferred package manager)
+1. Install the Qt SDK from <https://www.qt.io/download-qt-installer> (or via your preferred package manager)
 2. [Windows Only] In the installer, make sure the MinGW compiler will be installed.
 3. Open `ParticleStorm/ParticleStorm.pro` in Qt Creator and pick a build directory.
 4. In the Projects tab, make sure the build configuration is set to use MinGW/GCC to compile (MSVC won't work).